Su-Schrieffer-Heeger model driven by sequences of two unitaries: periodic, quasiperiodic, aperiodic, and random protocols: Random driving with two unitaries

 To quantify how fast the $LE$ decays for a random protocol, we define a time $T_p = n T$ where the $LE$ decreases from 1 to a value of $0.9$.
 Figure~\ref{fig18} shows $T_p$ versus $\ep$ for the same system parameters as in Fig.~\ref{fig17}.
 A power-law fitting shows that $T_p$ scales as $1/\ep^{1.94}$ which is fairly close to $1/\ep^2$.
 We can understand this as follows.
 As the unitary randomly changes back and forth between $U_1$ and $U_2$, the value of $J_1/J_2$ changes between $\lam_1 = 1.1/1.5$ and $ \lam_2 = 1.1/(1.5+\ep)$.
-We saw earlier than for small $\ep$, the overlap between the end mode wave functions deviates from 1 by an amount which scales as $\ep^2$.
+We saw earlier that, for small $\ep$, the overlap between the end mode wave functions deviates from 1 by an amount which scales as $\ep^2$.
 We therefore expect that each time the unitary randomly changes between $U_1$ and $U_2$, the $LE$ should decrease by a factor which deviates from 1 by a term of order $\ep^2$; let us write this factor as $e^{-\ga \ep^2}$, where $\ga$ is a number of order 1.
-For a random sequence of $U_1$'s and $U_2$'s with a large length $n$, it is known that the number of changes between $U_1$ and $U_2$ is given by $n/3$ (see Appendix B of Ref.~\cite{ghosh25}).
-We therefore expect that after $n$ drives, the $LE$ will decrease to a value of about $e^{- (n \ga/3) \ep^2}$.
-This will be equal to $0.9$ when \beq n ~=~ - ~\frac{3 \ln (0.9)}{\ga \ep^2}. \eeq Hence $T_p = n T$ should scale as $1/\ep^2$.
+For a random sequence of $U_1$'s and $U_2$'s with a large length $n$, it is known that the number of times the unitary operator changes between $U_1$ and $U_2$ is, on the average, given by $n/2$.
+(This is simply because after each unitary $U_i$, where $i$ can be 1 or 2, the probability that the next unitary will be the opposite of $U_i$ is $1/2$).
+We therefore expect that after $n$ drives, the $LE$ will decrease to a value of about $e^{- (n \ga/2) \ep^2}$.
+This will be equal to $0.9$ when \beq n ~=~ - ~\frac{2 \ln (0.9)}{\ga \ep^2}. \eeq Hence $T_p = n T$ should scale as $1/\ep^2$.